Frequently Asked Questions

 Do you offer free delivery?

 Yes!
 I offer free delivery if you live in Brighton and Hove and I can drop your order to you.
 For the rest of the United Kingdom, offer free delivery over £30.
-I charge only £2.95 for standard delivery for orders under 2kg.
+I charge only £2.95 for standard delivery.
 I also offer 1 day delivery for £6.50 or guaranteed by 1pm for £11.

 What type of packaging do you use?